 Asheville is the home of many unique festivals, especially those focusing on diverse types of art and craft.
 Book your tickets for any of the following festivals and you’ll be in for an immersive and unforgettable musical experience.

-If you’re looking for an introduction to Appalachian culture, the Mountain Dance and Folk Festival is the place to find it.
-The festival will takes place in late summer at the University of North Carolina Asheville’s Lipinsky Auditorium.
+If you’re looking for an introduction to the Appalachian culture, the Mountain Dance and Folk Festival is the place to find it.
+The festival will take place in late summer at the University of North Carolina Asheville’s Lipinsky Auditorium.
 Since 1928, ballad singers, cloggers, string bands, and square dance teams have performed at the festival, presenting the traditional songs and dances of the mountains.
 Single-day tickets, as well as passes for the entire festival, are available.

 If you’d prefer a festival with international flair, you’re in luck: the 50th LEAF Global Arts Festival is every May in Black Mountain (about 20 minutes from Asheville).
 This festival is a distinctly “Asheville” tradition that features musicians of widely differing styles.
 Spring festival headliners for 2020 include electronic musician CloZee, bluegrass legends the Del McCoury Band, and New Orleans septet the Preservation Hall Jazz Band.
 LEAF is an artsy, free-spirited festival that sprawls over many acres, with six performance stages, family adventure villages, over 100 vendors, global food, and beautiful camping areas.
 Click here to buy tickets for the whole weekend or individual days.

 Every year, the Brevard Music Center Summer Institute and Festival attracts hundreds of students from all over the world.
 These young musicians come to the hills of North Carolina to learn from master teachers and hone their skills, and audiences are invited to hear them perform.
-Fans of orchestral music, opera, pops, chamber music, cabaret, Americana, and jazz can choose from over 100+ performances between from late June to mid-August.
-The festival is one of the best in the country, with artist director Keith Lockhart of the Boston Pops at the helm.
+Fans of orchestral music, opera, pop, chamber music, cabaret, Americana, and jazz can choose from over 100+ performances between late June to mid-August.
+The festival is one of the best in the country, with artistic director Keith Lockhart of the Boston Pops at the helm.
 For tickets, click here.

 What are the Best Restaurants and Bars for Live Music?